GoogleCloudPlatform/platform-engineering/reference-architectures/cloud_deploy_flow/README.md

 To run this demo, follow these steps:

-1.  **Fork and Clone the Repository**: Start by forking *this* repository to your GitHub account (So you can connect GCP to this repository), then clone it to your local environment.
+1.  **Fork and Clone the Repository**: Start by forking _this_ repository to your GitHub account (So you can connect GCP to this repository), then clone it to your local environment.
 After cloning, change your directory to the deployment demo:

     ```bash
     cd platform-engineering/reference-architectures/cloud_deploy_flow
     ```

-    Note: you can't use a repo inside an Organization, just use your personal account for this demo.
+    Note: you can't use a repository inside an Organization, just use your personal account for this demo.

-3.  **Set Up Environment Variables or Variables File**: You can set the necessary variables either by exporting them as environment variables or by creating a `terraform.tfvars` file.
+2.  **Set Up Environment Variables or Variables File**: You can set the necessary variables either by exporting them as environment variables or by creating a `terraform.tfvars` file.
 Refer to `variables.tf` for more details on each variable.
 Ensure the values match your Google Cloud project and GitHub configuration.

-    For the repo-name and repo-owner here, use the repo you just cloned above.
+    For the repo-name and repo-owner here, use the repository you just cloned above.

     - **Option 1**: Set environment variables manually in your shell: